Team-Spoofemon/finding-joy/game/assets/story/scene1.md

 JOY
 Looks like we've got the first client already?

-*stage:* WRATH and BUTTER enter from the right
+*stage:* KELLY and BUTTER enter from the right

 ???
 Fix what you broke, you hear me?